iapyeh/chrowler/docs/syntax.rst

-   :param: test :param str recipient: The recipient of the message :param str message_body: The body of the message :param:    :type priority: integer or None :return: the message id :rtype: int :raises ValueError: if the message_body exceeds 160 characters :raises TypeError: if the message_body is not a basestring
+   :param: test2 :param str recipient: The recipient of the message :param str message_body: The body of the message :param:    :type priority: integer or None :return: the message id :rtype: int :raises ValueError: if the message_body exceeds 160 characters :raises TypeError: if the message_body is not a basestring